zxnnic/SmartMeter/README.md

 # Initial set up

-Assuming that MySQL database called smart_meter_db exists and Python 3.0+ is on your device.
+Assuming that Python 3.0+ is on your device.

+1. Download MySQL, mysql connnector for Python, and create database called smart_meter_db

+2. Install all the dependencies

+       pip install -r requirements

-1. Create a new file in the same folder named `db_settings_secret.py` and in that file paste the following
+3. Create a new file in the same folder named `db_settings_secret.py` and in that file paste the following

        """
        These settings must never be uploaded onto github.